giellalt/giellalt.github.io/dicts/nds/StartingNewLanguagePairs.md

 Nginx configuration files are found at /etc/nginx/conf.d/.
 Copy an existing one and change what is needed.

-##  Installing an init.d script
+##  Configuring systemd

-To run the new dictionary as a service, you need to create an init.d. script.
-They are found at /etc/init.d/.
-Copy an existing script and configure as needed.
+To run the new dictionary as a service, you need to create a systemd service and a socket.
+They are found at /etc/systemd/system/.
+Copy existing files and configure as needed.
+Enable the socket using systemctl.

 #  Added polish